Palmdale to host online introduction to Neighborhood Watch

-PALMDALE – The city of Palmdale’s neighborhood services department will host an Introduction to Neighborhood Watch presentation via Zoom on Wednesday, Jan.
-27, at 7 p.m.
+PALMDALE – The city of Palmdale’s neighborhood services department will host an Introduction to Neighborhood Watch presentation via Zoom on Tuesday, Feb.
+9, at 7 p.m., and Thursday, Feb.
+11, at 10 a.m.

 The 30-minute presentation will provide Palmdale residents with information on the benefits of Neighborhood Watch, how to start a group, and what is involved in maintaining a group.